 Permissions determine whether a given user is allowed or denied to perform a specific action on a specific resource.

 As an administrator setting up Tableau Server, it’s important that you understand how permissions are evaluated.
 Understanding the Tableau permissions process will enable you to set up and configure permissions on sites, projects, and other resources so that you can control how content and data is shared, published, viewed, extracted, and imported.

 Four important concepts to understand about permissions in Tableau are:

 - Permissions are resource-based.
 Permissions are assigned to individual content assets (projects, data sources, workbooks) and are granted to users or groups.

 - Permissions are implicitly denied, and non-admin users must explicitly be allowed to access resources.
 The process by which Tableau Server determines the “allow” or “deny” permission is explained in detail in the topic, How Permissions are Evaluated.

 - Permissions inheritance exists only in locked projects and in workbooks with tabbed views.
 When content permissions are locked to the project, its workbooks, views, and data sources will always use the default permissions in the project.
 In the case of workbooks saved with the option Show sheets as tabs, views will use the workbook permissions.
-For more information, see Content Access and Ownership.
+For more information, see Content Permissions and Ownership.

 - In a project that is not locked, initial permissions are a one-time copy of the container item's permissions.
 A workbook, view, or data source will start with the default permissions, but authorized users can subsequently edit permissions on those resources.
-For more information on default permissions and projects, see Set Default Permissions at the Project Level.
+For more information on default permissions and projects, see Set Project Default Permissions and Lock the Project.

 Tableau Server provides a flexible permissions infrastructure that allows you to manage access to all content for countless scenarios.
-See Content Access and Ownership for more detailed information.
+See Content Permissions and Ownership for more detailed information.